google/differential-privacy/examples/pipelinedp4j/README.md

 `pom.xml` file is not necessary for this build.
 We need it to build with Maven.

-Here's are the steps to build and run the example assuming you are in the `examples/pipelinedp4j` directory:
+Here are the steps to build and run the example assuming you are in the `examples/pipelinedp4j` directory:

-1. Build the program:
+1. Build the code:

     ```shell
     bazelisk build ...
     ```

-1. Run the program (change `BeamExample` to `SparkExample` or `SparkDatasetExample` if you need):
+1. Run the program (if you want to run Spark example, change `beam` to `spark`, `BeamExample` to `SparkExample` or `SparkDatasetExample` and `--outputFilePath=output.txt` to `--outputFolder=output`):

     ```shell
-    bazel-bin/src/main/java/com/google/privacy/differentialprivacy/pipelinedp4j/examples/BeamExample --inputFilePath=netflix_data.csv --outputFilePath=output.txt
+    bazel-bin/beam/src/main/java/com/google/privacy/differentialprivacy/pipelinedp4j/examples/BeamExample --inputFilePath=netflix_data.csv --outputFilePath=output.txt
     ```

-    If you run examples on Apache Spark then `outputFilePath` should be changed to `outputFolder` and will be a directory where output is written to.
+1. View the results.

+    For Beam: `cat output.txt`

-    The result will be stored in a file whose name starts with `part-00000`.
+    For Spark the output is written to a folder and the result is stored in a file whose name starts with `part-00000`: `cat output/part-00000<...>`

-1. View the results:

-    ```shell
-    cat output.txt
-    ```

 ### Running using Maven